Compare Medicare Advantage Plans

 - Premium Costs

 - Consider how much you’re willing to pay each month.
-And remember, even plans with $0 monthly premiums still require you to pay the Medicare Part B premium of $144.6 per month as of 2020.
+And remember, even plans with $0 monthly premiums still require you to pay the Medicare Part B premium of $148.50 per month in 2021, compared to $144.60 in 2020.

 - Out-of-Pocket Costs